LeGroupeDeFer/IAM/raspberry/readme.md

 ## autostart

-To be certain that the script is launched at the raspberry boot, you have to edit the cron jobs with a custom command.
+To be certain that the script is launched at the raspberry boot, you have to create a service and enable it at boot.

 So first create a script that will be our entrypoint with `vim /home/taz/playground/exec_phidgets_iot.sh`